 The best Marylhurst MBA program candidates are:

-- Working professionals with at least five years' relevant experience who have strong leadership potential and intellectual curiosity
+- Working professionals with at least five years of relevant experience who have strong leadership potential and intellectual curiosity

 - Responsible, self-starting learners fully committed to growing academically, professionally and personally